hellbox/srob-migration/content/reviews/it-all-works-out-in-theory.md

 name = "It all works out, in theory" title = "It all works out, in theory" dek = "Literary theory: a mystery, or murder?
-Ivan Schneider dons deerstalker in pursuit of the truth." facebookauto = "Literary theory is serious fun, says Ivan Schneider in his review of Laurent Binet's latest." twitterauto = "Literary theory is serious fun, says @ivantohelpyou in his review of Laurent Binet's latest." reviews_byline = ["writers/ivan-schneider.md"] reviews_books = ["books/seventh-function-of-language.md"]
+Ivan Schneider dons deerstalker in pursuit of the truth." type = "Review"facebookauto = "Literary theory is serious fun, says Ivan Schneider in his review of Laurent Binet's latest." twitterauto = "Literary theory is serious fun, says @ivantohelpyou in his review of Laurent Binet's latest." reviews_byline = ["writers/ivan-schneider.md"] reviews_books = ["books/seventh-function-of-language.md"]